kalpanibhagya/kalpanibhagya/README.md

 ### Hi there 👋

-⚡ I’m a tech enthusiast with 5+ years of industry experience in .NET, C# and machine learning.
+⚡ I’m a tech enthusiast with over 5 years of industry experience in .NET, C# and machine learning.

 <p>